shaniyu/MAGit-WebApp/README.md

 # Magit web app

-> the app functions similar to git, includes features such as commit, clone, pull, push, pull requests, merge, fetch, branch managing, load and export repositories using XML.
+> the app functions similar to git, includes features such as commit, clone, pull, push, pull requests, merge, fetch, branch managing, load and export repositories using XML. <br />
 The web app was developed using JavaScript, HTML, CSS, JQuery and web services via Apache Tomcat.

 <!-- > include terms/tags that can be searched -->